aiyengar2/k8s-docs/docs/provisioning/01_capi_providers.md

 > Upstream CAPI only supports bootstrapping.
 This is why, in the upstream CAPI world, `Machines` are immutable, `MachineDeployments` **replace** `Machines` instead of **re-configuring** the existing `Machine`, and "remediation" for failed `MachineHealthChecks` **delete** the unhealthy node (presumably to be replaced to satisfy the `MachineSet` requirements); however, this is not the case for Rancher's Provisioning V2 framework, which uses [`rancher/system-agent`](https://github.com/rancher/system-agent) to manage existing nodes without deleting them on changes to the cluster's configuration.
 >
 > On the other hand, Rancher supports both bootstrapping and managing existing nodes.
 This is discussed in more detail below as we outline the way Provisioning V2 actually works under the hood.

+## Next Up

+Next, we will walk through how Rancher implements these CAPI Providers in its [Provisioning V2](./02_provisioning_v2.md) solution!